Roildan/YelpCamp/README.md

 As the [License](https://github.com/Roildan/YelpCamp/blob/master/LICENSE "License")'s file stipulate, you are free to use and modify all the content as long as you mention the author and don't accomplish that with a commercial purpose.

-If you wish you run the app on your own server, will have to install [Node.js](https://nodejs.org/en/ "Node.js") and all the modules (see [package.json's](https://github.com/Roildan/YelpCamp/blob/master/package.json "package.json")) with [npm](https://www.npmjs.com/ "NPM").
+If you wish to run this app on your own server, will have to install [Node.js](https://nodejs.org/en/ "Node.js") and all the modules used (see [package.json's](https://github.com/Roildan/YelpCamp/blob/master/package.json "package.json")) with [npm](https://www.npmjs.com/ "NPM").
 You should also setup the following environment variables:
   - **MONGODB_URI:**      *The URL of your Mongo DataBase.*
   - **PORT:**             *Port used (`3000` on Live Version).*